CalvinGreen94/portfolio_management/README.md

 ## Results

 Results of the examples included in datasets feature rewards, test scores, and actions for the state of a given stock price.
-Also, implematation of forecasting  will be considered for more precise actions into the future of the market.
+Also, implementation of forecasting  will be considered for more precise actions into the future of the market.
 This model will be used for the AI trading bot via coinbase api keys.

 ## Running the Code